akademische/SquishTests/README.md

 # SquishTests
-Squish Tests are used to test the GUI of the SSE
+Squish Tests are used to test the Graphical User Intefaces of the Software from Akademische